dounan/chat-pc-site/docs/macos/getting-started/index.md

 1. Follow the instructions to install the plugin
 1. After installing, you will be redirected to a login page.
 Register for an account and login.

-## 2. Email support@chatpc.ai to get access to the beta
-Let us know the email address you signed up with so we can approve your account for the beta.

-## 3. Install the MacOS Application
+## 2. Install the MacOS Application

 __⚠️ NOTE:__ Requires MacOS 13.0 and higher.
 Please email support@chatpc.ai if you have an older version of MacOS.